-Because the text is short and incomplete, researchers have not yet definitively determined what the inscription says for certain.
-At this time it is also unknown whether the writing was meant to be read from left to right or right to left.
+Because the text is short and incomplete, researchers have not yet definitively determined what the inscription says.
+At this time, it is also unknown whether the writing was meant to be read from left to right or right to left.

 The researchers believe that the script represents a “missing link” connecting alphabetic inscriptions already discovered in Egypt and the Sinai peninsula with later writing originating from Canaan.

-The writing uses an early version of the alphabet in which letters resemble the Egyptian hieroglyphs from which they evolved.
+The writing employs an early version of the alphabet in which letters resemble the Egyptian hieroglyphs from which they evolved.

 The new discovery appears to disprove a previous hypothesis which held that the alphabet only came to Canaan after Egypt came to rule the area.

-Lead author Felix Höflmayer, an archaeologist from the Austrian Academy of Sciences, told interviewers from the Jerusalem Post “In the Late Bronze Age, between 1550 and 1200 B.C., the region was under the Egyptian empire.
+Felix Höflmayer, the lead author and an archaeologist from the Austrian Academy of Sciences, told interviewers from the Jerusalem Post that “In the Late Bronze Age, between 1550 and 1200 B.C., the region was under the Egyptian empire.”

-“The Egyptians imposed their administrative system and their own writing and many experts thought that the early alphabet might have been introduced in this context; but now we can see that it was already in use at least by the 15th century B.C., when there was not such a large-scale Egyptian domination.”
+He further stated that: “The Egyptians imposed their administrative system and their own writing and many experts thought that the early alphabet might have been introduced in this context[,] but now we can see that it was already in use at least by the 15th century B.C., when there was not such a large-scale Egyptian domination.”

 The Canaanites established a fortified citadel there in approximately 2000 B.C.
 After a fire destroyed the city sometime around the end of the 12th century B.C., the area was rebuilt as an Israelite fortress-city which was part of the Kingdom of Judah.

-After the collapse of the Bronze Age, around 1200 BC, alphabetic writing advanced and developed further, since the major powers around the Mediterranean collapsed, spurring small city-states to use their own, local languages more and more.
+After the collapse of the Bronze Age in around 1200 BC, alphabetic writing advanced and developed further since the major powers around the Mediterranean collapsed, spurring small city-states to increasingly use their own, local languages.

-According to Lydia Wilson, who had written on the development of early languages in an earlier article in Smithsonian, variations of the alphabet that was used in Canaan therefore spread from what is now Turkey all the way to Spain — eventually going birth to the Latin alphabet used in western languages today.
+According to Lydia Wilson, who had written on the development of early languages in an earlier article in Smithsonian, variations of the alphabet that were used in Canaan therefore spread from what is now Turkey all the way to Spain—eventually giving birth to the Latin alphabet used in western languages today.

 “Now we know that the alphabet was not brought to the Levant by Egyptian rule.
-Although we cannot really explain yet how it happened, we can say that it was much earlier and under different social circumstances.”
+Although we cannot really explain yet how it happened,” Höflmayer added, “we can say that it was much earlier and under different social circumstances.”